 Marketing with blogs:

-Your blog can contain a lot of information that students will want to know when considering participating on your program.
-You blog should be used in tandem with other marketing efforts as a portal for students to find out more information about your program, you and the other staff/faculty leading the program, and other questions they might have.
+Your blog can contain a lot of information that students will want to know when considering participating in your program.
+Your blog should be used in tandem with other marketing efforts as a portal for students to find out more information about your program, you and the other staff/faculty leading the program, and other questions they might have.

 When to use blogs: